Some mathematical details of the method of Herget

 This step is by no means necessary.
 Physically, you can think of it as resembling a rifleman taking a long shot and thinking, "The bullet will drop ten centimeters due to gravity over that far a distance; I'll aim ten centimeters high in order to compensate."
 In this case, the rifleman is ignoring the fact that gravity will (for this special sort of "bullet") change somewhat in intensity and direction while the bullet is in the air; but the changes are small enough that this provides a good estimate, and one that is a lot better than the estimate that ignored gravity completely.
 This is a useful analogy; it'll crop up again later on.

 If you do include this rough compensation for gravity, you'll probably be all set for delta_t of up to a few weeks.
+Also, as you'll see, steps 2-4 are iterative.
+Using a better guess of the actual trajectory may save you an iteration or two.

 (2) Integrate the orbit numerically from the time t1 to the "end time" t2.
 (If you were only including the sun, then you could use an analytic solution.
 But you need to be able to numerically integrate orbits anyway to handle perturbations.
-FIND_ORB uses Fehlberg's modified version of the Runge-Kutta method, as described in Fundamentals of Celestial Mechanics, p.
+Find_Orb uses Fehlberg's modified version of the Runge-Kutta method, as described in Fundamentals of Celestial Mechanics, p.
 297-300; but the algorithm you use to integrate the orbit is somewhat irrelevant, as long as it gives accurate results.)

-(3) Your end result will, of course, not be (x2, y2, z2), because of the effects of gravity during the time... the object does not really move as simply as was suggested above.
+Anyway.
 Suppose you are off by an amount (delta_x, delta_y, delta_z).
 Then you recompute a new "guess" for the velocity,

 vx1 = vx1 - delta_x / delta_t vy1 = vy1 - delta_y / delta_t vz1 = vz1 - delta_z / delta_t